Chase Roullier, snap after snap, cements himself as an anchor of Washington’s offense

 “I had a pretty good childhood,” Roullier said.
 “Probably followed the rules even more than I should have at times.”
 He laughed.
 “My parents would even say I was a goody-two-shoes.”

 Roullier, always one of the biggest kids in his grade, gravitated toward football.
-His dad had played defensive back at Montana Tech and coached his son, and by the time Roullier hit fifth grade, he began practicing with the team at Burnsville High School.
+His dad had played defensive back at Montana Tech and coached his son, and by the time Roullier hit fifth grade, he began practicing with the team at Burnsville High.
 Now, in the NFL, Roullier sometimes meets linemen who used to play glamour positions, such as Scherff, who played quarterback.

 “I can’t really fathom it,” Roullier said, shaking his head.
 “I got used to [offensive line].
 I weigh too much to do any of these positions, so there’s no point in learning them.
 [I] just got good at what I can do.”